telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 When cell selection is allowed, an additional `columns` variable will be present.
 It is an array containing the indexes of the columns where cells are selected.

-The following example allows you to choose the grid's selection mode and then select items in the grid and see what variables are available.
+You can choose the grid's selection mode and then select items in the grid and see what variables are available.

-#### Handle the change event in AngularJS
+###### Example - handle the change event in AngularJS:

 ```html
 <div ng-app="app" ng-controller="MyCtrl">
   <label>Select mode: <select kendo-dropdownlist ng-model="gridOptions.selectable">